2023 Most Popular Construction Management Bachelor's Degree Schools in the Plains States Region

 On average, construction management graduates from MSU Moorhead take out $26,648 in student loans while working on their Bachelor's Degree.

-Dunwoody College of Technology came in at #10 in this year’s edition of the Most Popular Construction Management Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.
+Dunwoody College of Technology ranked #10 on this year’s Most Popular Construction Management Bachelor’s Degree Schools in the Plains States Region list.
+Located in the large city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.

 Women make up 8% of the construction management majors at the school.